-- Denying that food is medicine has cost us so dearly in terms of health consequences and quality of life.
+- Denying that food is medicine has cost us dearly in terms of health consequences and quality of life.

 - Lack of education and awareness costs money.
 Yes, it costs a lot of money to deny that food is medicine.
 Because guess what?

 By definition, food is medicine.
-When we frame it in this way, it is much easier to put value on the foods we put into our bodies each and every day.
+When we frame it in this way, it is much easier to put a value on the foods we put into our bodies each and every day.
 This doesn’t mean that we can’t occasionally enjoy some processed foods, but that the majority of our diet should get the respect and consideration it deserves.

 This post is for informational purposes only and is not meant as medical advice.
 Always discuss your diet and lifestyle changes with your healthcare practitioner.

 Heidi Moretti, MS, RD is The Healthy RD.
-A registered dietitian for 20 years, has a passion for functional nutrition and natural medicine.
-Has researched supplements and plants as medicine throughout her career.
-Loves helping people gain function and vitality by tackling the root causes of illness.
+A registered dietitian for 23 years as well as a book author of the new book Gut Fix and The Whole Body Guide to Gut Health, Heidi has a passion for functional nutrition and natural medicine.
+She has researched supplements and natural medicine throughout her career.
+One of her biggest loves is helping people gain function and vitality by tackling the root causes of illness.